-- 1) Guide appropriate use or development of land to protect health, safety, convenience and welfare. - 2) Promote development that does not conflict with the general welfare of adjoining communities. - Establish appropriate population density that contributes to the well being of the community and region. - 4) Develop an appropriate strategy to improve the local tax base and create jobs and economic opportunities. - 5) Identify opportunities for development and redevelopment. - 6) Plan for local economic sustainability. - 7) Encourage smart growth principles in areas deemed appropriate for development. - 8) Ensure that development incorporates best management practices to limit stormwater pollution. - 9) Require active plans for spill protection control and countermeasures to protect the environment. - 10) Review soil erosion and sediment control plans and practices to preserve the integrity of the site and adjoining lands.
+- 1) Guide appropriate use or development of land to protect health, safety, convenience and welfare. - 2) Promote development that does not conflict with the general welfare of adjoining communities. - 3) Establish appropriate population density that contributes to the well being of the community and region. - 4) Develop an appropriate strategy to improve the local tax base and create jobs and economic opportunities. - 5) Identify opportunities for development and redevelopment. - 6) Plan for local economic sustainability. - 7) Encourage smart growth principles in areas deemed appropriate for development. - 8) Ensure that development incorporates best management practices to limit stormwater pollution. - 9) Require active plans for spill protection control and countermeasures to protect the environment. - 10) Review soil erosion and sediment control plans and practices to preserve the integrity of the site and adjoining lands.

-Implementation of the Court Order should incorporate these planning principles.
+The Borough's consideration of implementing the quarry overlay should incorporate these planning principles.